aidansteele/MagicKit/README.markdown

 `MagicKit.framework` is an easy-to-use wrapper around the [`libmagic`](http://www.darwinsys.com/file/) file identification library.
 It provides a high-level Objective-C interface and deals in Foundation types (NSString, NSData, et al).

-`MagicKit.framework` consists of a single class, `MagicKit`.
+`MagicKit.framework` is available for both OS X (as a framework) or iOS as a static library and header file. `MagicKit.framework` consists of a single class, `MagicKit`.
 It has six class methods, listed below in descending order of convenience.

     + (NSString *)mimeTypeForFileAtPath:(NSString *)path;
     + (NSString *)descriptionForFileAtPath:(NSString *)path;